 What is Work Sharing?

 Work Sharing is a federal Human Resources & Skills Development Canada (Service Canada) program funded by unemployment insurance (EI).
 The goal is to assist employers and workers to avoid temporary lay‑offs when there is an unusual slowdown in production or service.
 The program is not intended to deal with a seasonal slowdown.
 EI will only consider a joint Work Sharing application, signed by both the employer and union.
 During Work Sharing, the available work is redistributed through a reduction in hours worked by all employees within 1 or more work units.
 The reduction must be at least 10% (e.g. 1/2 day weekly) or the equivalent for workers with irregular shifts.
 Eligible workers receive EI Work Sharing Benefits during their time off.

 How long does a Work Sharing Agreement Last?

 Work Sharing runs for 6 to 26 weeks.
-It’s possible to get a 12 week extension if the company and union jointly apply and Service Canada approves it.
+It’s possible to get an extension if the company and union jointly apply and Service Canada approves it.